-The Centre for Learning and Teaching (CLT) is delighted to launch two new funding schemes: Students as Producers Grant and Ideas2Action @ Bath.
-These schemes aim to engage students in research, and encourage and support creativity and innovation in student-led enterprise projects.
-The schemes have been made possibly thanks to the generosity of the Alumni Fund at the University of Bath and Santander.
+The Centre for Learning and Teaching (CLT) is delighted to launch the following funding scheme: Students as Producers Grant.
+This schemes aim to engage students in research.
+This scheme have been made possibly thanks to the generosity of the Alumni Fund at the University of Bath.

 Students as Producers Fund

 Students as Producers funding enables undergraduate and postgraduate students to present and publish research outputs they have either created individually or have been generated by collaborating with academic or professional services staff.

 Students as Producer grants will support students with the costs of attending conferences and enable them to make genuine contributions to their discipline and to related bodies of knowledge.